-- We urge you to spend time in prayer over your position at camp and the campers you will be interacting with. - We remind you that the camp location can be both hot in the daytime and cold in the evening so pack accordingly. - It can also be rainy so bring extra clothes and a rain jacket or umbrella. - Please be prepared to share your faith story with the campers and encourage them to share theirs, separate from their parent's story.
-We believe strongly in fostering a personal faith that is independent of their parent's mission calling.
+- Training - This year all staff members will be required to participate in 2 training sessions before arriving at camp.
+We will do our best to accommodate all counselor's timing needs and offer the sessions multiple times if necessary. - These training sessions will take place virtually through the video conferencing app Zoom. - Child Safety Training - This will be a time to specifically go over the child safety handbook and hear best practices in child protection. - Camp Handbook and Scheduling - This will be an overview of our expectations of you and a time for questions and comments. - Preparation - We urge you to spend time in prayer over your position at camp and the campers you will be interacting with. - We remind you that the camp location can be both hot in the daytime and cold in the evening so pack accordingly. - It is also usually very rainy so bring extra clothes and a rain jacket or umbrella. - Please be prepared to share your faith story with the campers and encourage them to share theirs, separate from their parent's story.
+We believe strongly in fostering a personal faith that is independent of their parent's mission calling. - Arrival - Counselors arriving on Sunday or early on Monday will be encouraged to go to the area of camp they will be working and spend some time in prayer there. - Sunday night we will have a short question and answer period and prayer session. - Please arrive prepared to work and interact with campers from the moment you step onto campus until you leave.
+We are here to be servants. - Departure